 Network-level redundancy is a highly complex approach to building a technical infrastructure that relies on tools like redundant path topology and common signaling interface redundancy.
-What it means for your organization is continued service even in truly worst-case scenarios, like floods or natural disasters that impact an entire geographic region.
+It means continued service for your organization even in worst-case scenarios, like floods or natural disasters that impact an entire geographic region.

 UCaaS software that’s built to result in a maximum of one dropped call if any component fails.
 UC platforms can support redundancy through active monitoring, alerts, and processes to identify malfunctioning subsystems.

-When creating your business requirements for UCaaS scalability, consider the various ways your organization could expand.
-You could add users, sites, features, and either virtualization or use cases from your vendor that prove sufficient capacity.
+When creating your business requirements for UCaaS scalability, consider how your organization could expand.
+You could add users, sites, features, and virtualization or use cases from your vendor that prove sufficient capacity.

 Some Unified Communications platforms only scale to 500 or 2,000 users.
 If you have a lot of users or aggressive growth goals, ensure that your solution can support cost-effective scaling to more users and sites.

 Is the platform you’re considering a truly enterprise-class solution, with the case studies to back it up?
 Has your vendor successfully implemented your platform of choice at organizations that resemble your own in some way, such as size, industry, regulatory requirements, or multiple sites?

 Ideally, your platform should be committed to staying one step ahead of its clients’ business requirements for features and functions through acquiring other organizations, piloting new features, and focusing on understanding the ways the modern workplace is evolving.
 Your UCaaS solution should be a leader in technology development and visibly committed to innovation.